 The scope of a group can be local or global depending on the portion of the network for which the group can be granted rights and permissions.
-Beginning with Microsoft Windows® 2000 operating system, Microsoft Windows® provides three levels of scope for security groups:
+Beginning with Windows 2000 operating system, Windows provides three levels of scope for security groups:

 - Universal groups: These groups can contain members for any domain and be granted permissions to resources in any domain in a specific Active Directory forest.
 An Active Directory forest is a collection of one or more Active Directory domains that share a common logical structure, directory schema, and network configuration, as well as automatic two-way transitive trust relationships.
 Each forest is a single instance of the directory and defines a security boundary.
 Universal groups can contain user accounts, global groups, and universal groups from any domain in the current forest.
 An administrator can create a universal group only when the domain is in native mode and not in mixed mode as defined in section 2.4.3. - Global groups: These groups can contain members only from their own domain but can be granted permissions to resources in any trusting domain.
 When the domain is in native mode, global groups can contain user accounts and global groups from the same domain.
 When the domain is in mixed mode, these groups can contain only user accounts. - Domain local groups: These groups can contain members from any trusted domain but can be granted permissions only to resources in their own domain.
-Unlike Microsoft Windows NT® operating system local groups, a domain local group can be granted permissions to resources on all servers (both the DCs and member servers) in its domain.
+Unlike Windows NT operating system local groups, a domain local group can be granted permissions to resources on all servers (both the DCs and member servers) in its domain.
 When the domain is in mixed mode, domain local groups can contain user accounts and global groups from any trusted domain or forest.
 When the domain is in native mode, domain local groups can also contain domain local groups from their own domain and universal groups from within any domain in the forest.

-Beginning with Microsoft Windows® 2000 Server operating system, for member servers and client computers, and also for Windows® XP operating system clients, a fourth scope of group called a local group can exist only within the local security database of the computer where it is created.
-Local groups in Windows 2000 Server, Windows Server® 2003 operating system, Windows
+Beginning with Windows 2000 Server operating system, for member servers and client computers, and also for Windows XP operating system clients, a fourth scope of group called a local group can exist only within the local security database of the computer where it is created.
+These local groups are similar to local groups in Windows NT, as described below.

-Server® 2008 operating system, Windows XP, and Windows Vista® operating system are similar to local groups in Windows NT.
 They can contain user accounts that are local to the computer and user accounts and global groups from their own domain.
 A local group can be granted permissions to resources only on the computer where it was created.
-The Local Users and Groups Microsoft Management Console (MMC) is used to create local groups on a computer.
+The Local